CMF Buds 2 Plus

 Main Differences

-• Ingress Protection (IP) rating is IP55, IPX2 on CMF Buds 2 Plus and IPX4 on Noise Buds Marine.
+• Ingress Protection rating is IP55 and IPX2 on CMF Buds 2 Plus, while Noise Buds Marine is rated IPX4.

 • Driver unit size is 12 mm on CMF Buds 2 Plus and 13 mm on Noise Buds Marine.

-• Spatial audio support is available on CMF Buds 2 Plus but not on Noise Buds Marine.
+• Spatial audio support is present on CMF Buds 2 Plus but not available on Noise Buds Marine.

 • Battery life is 14 hours on CMF Buds 2 Plus and 8 hours on Noise Buds Marine.